Sid Vicious: Sex Pistols (1977–1978)

-Vicious played his first gig with the Sex Pistols on 3 April 1977 at The Screen On The Green; his debut was filmed by Don Letts and appears in Punk Rock Movie.
-But he could not play well and had no bass experience, so guitarist Steve Jones played bass on the band's debut album Never Mind the Bollocks, Here's the Sex Pistols.
-Vicious was allowed to play bass on one track, "Bodies" but his contribution was later overdubbed by Jones.
+Vicious played his first show with the Sex Pistols on 3 April 1977, at The Screen on the Green; his debut was filmed by Don Letts and appears in Punk Rock Movie.
+But he could not play well and had no bass experience, so guitarist Steve Jones played bass on the band's debut album, Never Mind the Bollocks, Here's the Sex Pistols.
+Vicious was allowed to play bass on one track, "Bodies", but his contribution was later overdubbed by Jones.
 He also missed most of the band's rehearsals and recording sessions because he was in hospital with hepatitis, likely caused by intravenous drug use.
 By this time, Vicious was using heroin, with many believing that his mother was his supplier.
 Dee Dee Ramone had seen him shooting drugs on more than one occasion, and Rotten's friend John Gray had found Vicious shooting speed while he was still living with his mother; Vicious told him that the drugs were "me mum's".

-Also in 1977, Vicious met Nancy Spungen, an American groupie living in London, who had a history of psychological problems and was also a heroin addict.
+Also in 1977, Vicious met Nancy Spungen, an American groupie living in London, who had a life-long history of unstable mental behaviour and was also a heroin addict.
 Spungen, who had initially set her sights on Rotten and who supported herself by alternately dealing drugs and working as a topless dancer, made herself useful on the King's Road scene by procuring drugs for musicians.
 She and Vicious became inseparable, which caused problems with the band, whose members did not like her; McLaren admitted to planning to have her abducted and forced onto a plane back to the United States.
-The two had a strange relationship; Vicious played nursemaid when she was sick and was shy and polite with her mother, who reported watching Nancy cut his meat for him.
+Vicious and Spungen had a volatile relationship; Vicious played nursemaid when she was sick and was shy and polite with her mother, who reported watching Spungen cut his meat for him.
 On the other hand, Spungen was known to be verbally abusive and physically aggressive.
 Vicious may have facilitated Spungen's occasional prostitution (and watched).
-According to Rotten's wife Nora Forster, Vicious often hit Nancy and, in her last conversation with her mother, Spungen admitted that beatings which she had previously said were at the hands of strangers actually came from Vicious.
+According to Rotten's wife Nora Forster, Vicious often hit Spungen and, in her last conversation with her mother, Spungen admitted that beatings which she had previously said were at the hands of strangers actually came from Vicious.
 They shared an infatuation with knives.

-Beginning in July, with Spungen in tow, the band went on a Scandinavian tour, then toured Holland and the UK.
-On 28 October 1977, their only album Never Mind the Bollocks, Here's the Sex Pistols was released and, due in part to notoriety (particularly of the song "God Save the Queen"), and in spite of sales bans at major retailers, the album debuted at number one on the UK Album Charts and went gold on 17 November.
+Beginning in July, with Spungen in tow, the band went on a Scandinavian tour, then toured the Netherlands and the UK.
+On 28 October 1977, their only album, Never Mind the Bollocks, Here's the Sex Pistols was released and, due in part to notoriety (particularly of the song "God Save the Queen"), and in spite of sales bans at major retailers, the album debuted at number one on the UK Album Charts and went gold on 17 November.
 It remained a best-seller for nearly a year, spending 48 weeks in the top 75.
 It is frequently listed as the most influential punk album of all time.